The Faith Has Already Chosen the Greens

 WHY THIS MATTERS

-If the Faith has structurally aligned with the Greens, then Rhaenyra faces a legitimacy crisis that no military victory can resolve, revealing that the show treats political power as multi-institutional rather than reducible to battlefield outcomes.
-It also frames the Faith as an active instrument of the succession war rather than a passive religious body, which raises the stakes of every concession Rhaenyra makes or refuses to make toward the High Septon.
+If the Faith has structurally aligned with the Greens, Rhaenyra faces a legitimacy crisis that no military victory can resolve on its own.
+The show is treating political power as distributed across institutions rather than reducible to battlefield outcomes, and the Faith is one of those institutions actively shaping the war's terms.
+Every concession Rhaenyra makes or refuses to make toward the High Septon carries strategic weight, because the body capable of consecrating her rule is also capable of withholding that consecration indefinitely.

 Other Theories for S3E03